TryLately/passport-lately-sample/README.md

 ## Install

-* Create a directory for the sample app and cd to that directory
+* Create a directory for the installation and cd to that directory
 * Obtain the sample app: `npm install lately-passport-example`
 * Install all nodejs modules: `npm install`

 ## Usage

-### Create Application in Lately and configure sample app
+### Create Application in Lately and configure client

-* If you don't already have a Lately account signup at dev.trylately.com - this will be the user account by which you administer your application definitions.
+* Signup for a Lately account on dev.trylately.com; this will be the user account by which you administer your application definitions in development.
 * Send an email to brian@trylately.com requesting Aplication Partner status; include the Lately username you wish to use for administering your Apps.
 * When you receive a response sign-in to your Lately account and navigate to the Application page via the User menu (hover your user avatar at top right and select Applications)
 * Create an Application record with the callback url http://localhost:8080/auth/lately/callback (matching the sample app config).
 * From the applications list copy your Application ID and Secret to ./config.js in the sample app.

-## Running the Sample
+### Running the App

-* From the sample app installation directory run `node app.js`
+* From the installation directory run `node app.js`
-* Open a web browser and visit: `http://localhost:8080/login` .
-Select Login with Lately and login with any Lately user; then allow the requested permissions.
-The server shows the user profile returned by Lately, with a list of Dashboards and Campaigns accessible by that user.
+* Open a web browser and visit: `http://localhost:8080` .
+Select Login to start the OAuth flow with the configured Lately server (dev.trylately.com); login and allow the requested permissions.
+* On completion the server shows the user profile returned by Lately, with a list of Dashboards and Campaigns accessible by that user.
 * The Generate link in the sample app top menu links to a simple app that will guide you through a selection of Dashboard, Campaign and Link for exercising the 'content/generate' api.

-## API Invocation
+### API Invocation

 * Lately authentiation returns an access token which must be provided as an Authorization header to access server API's.